Skip to content

 To find this position, we can iterate over the character from right to left, and maintain the balance $\text{depth}$ of open and closing brackets.
 When we meet an opening brackets, we will decrement $\text{depth}$, and when we meet a closing bracket, we increase it.
 If we are at some point meet an opening bracket, and the balance after processing this symbol is positive, then we have found the rightmost position that we can change.
 We change the symbol, compute the number of opening and closing brackets that we have to add to the right side, and arrange them in the lexicographically minimal way.

-If we find do suitable position, then this sequence is already the maximal possible one, and there is no answer.
+If we don't find a suitable position, then this sequence is already the maximal possible one, and there is no answer.

 bool next_balanced_sequence(string & s) {